pchalamet/pchalamet.github.io/content/posts/fsharp nullable.md

 After poking the F# team (thanks [Vlæd Zá](https://x.com/vzarytovskii) !), I was able to test the nullable feature support [RFC 1060](https://github.com/fsharp/fslang-design/blob/main/RFCs/FS-1060-nullable-reference-types.md).

 Why is this a big deal for F# ?
 After all, we already have different tools to express this.
-FOr me, it's all about interop with the .net platform: C# and BCL.
+For me, it's all about interop and alignment with the .net platform: C# and BCL.
 BCL has been annotated and it's incredibly useful in C#.
-It's also really great to help modeling and ensure your code is doing great - again in C#.
+It's also really great to help modeling and ensure your code is doing great - that is only in C#.

 ### Productivity
 Personnaly, this is something I was eargely waiting for.
 It's something that has been promised for years and unfortunately never completed.
 F# was lagging behind platform improvements to the point it was ridiculous to invest on - even decided F# was not worth the game anymore (with few exceptions for algorithmic stuffs).
 Having used C# and nullable extensively, it's a real productivity improvement and a real safety net for developers.